 Business value is now more digital and intangible.
 Do you see the value that your buyer does?

-Understanding a business' value relevance can mean the a 500% difference in business value.
+Understanding a business' relevance to a buyer can mean an up to 500% difference in pricing.

 Scale vs growth.
 A business that can increase revenues significantly without a corresponding increase in costs will get to unicorn status much faster.

-Business value is monetizable problem solving.
-The more people you serve at higher prices, the more cash flow and business value you will receive.
+The more people you serve at higher prices, the higher cash flow and business value increases.

 Let’s spend ten years building a business and then let a purchaser enjoy the fruits of our labour, said no business owner ever.
 Whether you are selling or buying a business, you have to determine a price for it.
 Understanding the value of a business is a vital milestone in the mergers and acquisitions (“M&A”) process.